FatemeBameri/Pytorch-Weakly-Anomaly-Detection/README.md

 * ShanghaiTech part2 [(link)](https://drive.google.com/file/d/1a1Y9FZfq_E1pSAaLYo8TxLwHDsDWjZxm/view?usp=sharing)

 ## Anomaly Detection
-To detect anomaly, we first estimate probability distribution function for each class.
+To detect anomaly, we first estimated probability distribution function for each class.
 After that, based on multi instance learning method and difference of the distribution in the training model, label of each videos can correctely be detected.
-For starting of implementation in this part, we use the [RTFM](https://github.com/tianyu0207/RTFM) repository.
+For starting of implementation in this part, we used the [RTFM](https://github.com/tianyu0207/RTFM) repository.